zenvia/zenvia-openapi-spec/spec/tags/subscriptions.md

 This means a single event may be retried for around 15 minutes.
 After this the event will no longer be available.

 Event retries are handled separately from the initial request.
-This ensure webhooks without request fails are not penalized by webhooks with many request fails.
+This ensures webhooks without request fails are not penalized by webhooks with many request fails.
 <br/><br/>

 ### Webhook (quality) status handling